 According to the DoW, the groundwater surface levels range from 7.20 to 40.50m AHD.
 Registered groundwater bore 2002598, which is located on-site (northern side of GSTC), recorded a groundwater elevation of 18.288 mAHD.
-A summary of the DoW findings is provided in Error!
-Reference source not found.
+A summary of the DoW findings is provided in Table 5.